psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

 and create within each compound object subdirectory
 * a tab-delimited text file of compound object-level metadata and item-level metadata for each image, and
 * JP2 images for every TIF image using [GraphicsMagick](http://www.graphicsmagick.org/), saved in a `scans` subdirectory.

-With the correct parameters, the it can also
 * run [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) to
-  * create TXT transcripts for every TIF image, saved in a `transcripts` subdirectory, and/or
+  * create TXT transcripts for every TIF image, saved in a `transcripts` subdirectory, and
-  * a 200 ppi searchable PDF for the entire compound object, saved in the compound object subdirectory; and
+  * create a 200 ppi searchable PDF for the entire compound object, saved in the compound object subdirectory; and
-* keep or discard the original TIF images, per local needs.
+* move TIF images into an `originals` subdirectory.

 ## Usage
 1. Create a batch directory to stage your batch of compound objects for CONTENTdm.